pfunami/AirplaneArrivalModel/README.md

 - Right click + Mouse up / down move: Scale
 - Left click + Mouse move: Move point of view

+（It is part of "Special Exercise in Information Science1" in University of Tsukuba, College of Information Science.）